 - How do you handle employment gaps, frequent job shifts, layoffs, and business failures?
 There is no need to be embarrassed.
 Be honest about what happened and share what you have done to get back on track.
 If you believe this is causing your resume to be overlooked, make sure you address these challenges in the cover letter.

 - Should a candidate provide a portfolio?
 Yes!
 This can be accomplished via a personal website, or an addendum to your resume.
-Each job seeker should also have a complete LinkedIn profile which showcases your work.
+Each job seeker should also have a complete LinkedIn profile that showcases your work.
 List your projects, published papers, and be sure to get references on your LinkedIn profile.
 The best way to get references is to give them.
 LinkedIn is a great place to provide additional material which doesn’t neatly fit in a resume.
 Be sure to list your LinkedIn profile at the top of your resume.

 - What should you be cautious about regarding your social media profiles?
-Employers may look up candidates on Facebook and make decisions based on what they see online.
+Employers may lookup candidates on Facebook and make decisions based on what they see online.
 You should be careful about how you represent yourself online.
 Make sure you are putting your best foot forward.

 Interviewers appreciate candidates who know about and are interested in their company.
-In all reality, interviews are a two way street with both parties interviewing each other.
+In all reality, interviews are a two-way street with both parties interviewing each other.

 Candidates should do their homework.